andyfraser/shop-demo/README.md

 **Service Layer:** Business logic is encapsulated in Service classes.
 - Services coordinate between Repositories, other Services (e.g., `EmailService`, `PaymentService`), and external interfaces.
+- **Specialized Domain Services:** To maintain SRP, complex calculations are isolated in dedicated services like `PricingService` (multi-currency and tier-aware pricing) and `VatService` (tax calculation logic).

 **Middleware System:** Decouples security and cross-cutting concerns from business logic.
 - **`CsrfMiddleware`**: Automatically validates CSRF tokens for all protected POST routes.
 - **`AuthMiddleware` / `AdminMiddleware`**: Enforce authentication and role-based access.
 - **`VerifiedMiddleware`**: Enforces email verification for sensitive actions.
+- **`AuditLogMiddleware`**: Automatically records administrative actions (POST requests) for the audit trail.

+**Event System:** A decoupled, event-driven architecture using a central `EventDispatcher`.
+- **Decoupled Logic:** Cross-cutting concerns like sending emails, updating stock, or logging audits are handled by Listeners reacting to dispatched Events (e.g., `OrderPlaced`, `UserRegistered`).
+- **Extensibility:** New functionality can be added by creating new Listeners without modifying the core business logic.

 **Front Controller:** All requests enter through `public/index.php`, which bootstraps the application and dispatches to the router.
 The application uses a custom `Request` and `Response` system to handle HTTP communication cleanly.